ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ### Information Accuracy and Data Collection Issues

 To address the first issue of reliability, the data itself is collected from a survey, meaning that responses are self-reported.
-This can be an issue if there is no general mechanism, within the Census' collecting of the data, that verifies the answers given to the survey.
+This can be an issue if there is no general mechanism, within the Census' collecting of the data, validating the answers given to the survey.
 This could mean that certain answers could have been given in order to seem better than actuality.
 In the case of this study, there could have been someone who lied about their highest level of educational attainment or about their level of income in order to seem more or less well-off.
 Also on the note of survey data, there may also be issues in data collection that may be present.
-Things like incomplete surveys or filling out of data extracts (on IPUMS' behalf), may result in untrustworthy or inclusive statistics or results.
+Issues such as incomplete surveys or filling out of data extracts (on IPUMS' behalf), may result in untrustworthy or inclusive statistics and results.

 Additionally, there seems to be a potential issue in data collection or extraction, as there was a discrepancy between the data extract created for this project using IPUMS' extract tool and the actual data that ended up being usable for the project.
 The original intent of this project was to study data from the last 10 years in order to capture how educational attainment has changed over time, with help from the literature.
 But upon opening and working with the IPUMS data extract, which should have included years 2010-2021, it became clear that only data from 2010-2015 was accessible and usable.
-It is not clear if this is an issue resulting in incomplete data or with the data extract tool, but either way this could still be an issue future researchers may encounter with this tool.
+It is not clear if this is an issue resulting in incomplete data or with the data extract tool, but either way this could still be an issue future researchers may encounter upon using IPUMS as a data source and extraction tool.

 ### Third Party Risk